andyeder/tetris-loop/README.md

 I started out by writing a simple Tetris-like game loop having been inspired by a close friend and colleague, [TGJG (github)](https://github.com/TracyGJG), who was/is working on a functional programming version of the game that runs both text-based and browser/canvas-based. _My interpretation doesn't use FP and is only designed for the browser!_

 However, I got a bit carried away and the result is a _pretty much_ complete version of Tetris.
 I have based it on guidelines for "modern" Tetris (more information provided below).
-Be forewarned, the game is not mobile-friendly right now... so best to run it in your preferred browser!
+Be forewarned, the game is not necessarily mobile- or tablet-friendly right now... it should work following recent updates, but the experience may not be so good!

 You can play it online [here](https://tetris-loop.codeconcise.uk).